|4-8.100||Persons to Contact at CPB|

 4-8.230 – Defensive FDCA Litigation

-CPB is primarily responsible for defending FDA actions when challenged under the Administrative Procedure Act or other statutes.
+CPB has exclusive authority to defend in federal district courts FDA actions challenged under the Administrative Procedure Act or constitutional provisions.
 These cases typically come directly to CPB from FDA.
 USAOs served with a complaint against FDA should notify CPB.

 4-8.300 – The FTC Act and Other Statutes Administered by the Federal Trade Commission

-4-8.400 – Elder Fraud and other Mass-Marketing Fraud Schemes
+4-8.400 – Elder Fraud, Servicemember Fraud, and other Mass-Marketing Fraud Schemes

 4-8.500 – The Consumer Product Safety Act and Other Statutes Administered by the Consumer Product Safety Commission

-CPB is responsible for determining under the Consumer Product Safety Act (15 U.S.C. § 2076(b)(7)), whether the Attorney General will initiate, prosecute, defend, or appeal actions relating to the Consumer Product Safety Commission.
+CPB is responsible for determining under the Consumer Product Safety Act (15 U.S.C. § 2076(b)(7)), whether the Attorney General will initiate, prosecute, defend, or appeal actions relating to the CPSC.
 28 C.F.R. § 0.45(j).
 Matters relating to the CPSC are referred directly to CPB.
 CPB also defends actions brought against the CPSC.